lauris71/sehle/tutorial/lesson-1.md

     EleaVec3f p1 = {1, 1, 1};
     elea_generate_box(vertices, 9 * 4, NULL, 0, vertices + 3, 9 * 4, indices, &p0, &p1, 1);

+Our vertex buffer does not contain normals so we specify NULL as normals array location.

 The cube generator did not assign colors so we have to do that manually.
 We just set color channels to (normalized) coordinate values for each vertex.